 Data Warehousing practice has its own Development Life Cycle flow for designing and implementing the Data Warehouse systems.
-It involves the basic steps like Requirement Analysis, Data Source Identification, ETL processing, Data Modeling for to elect the data model based on the requirement and data sources, and Design Approach for selecting the design approach based on which the Data Warehouse is to be implemented, that is, either ‘top-down approach’ or ‘bottom-up approach’
+It involves the basic steps like Requirement Analysis, Data Source Identification, ETL Processing, Data Modeling for to elect the data model based on the requirement and data sources, and design approach for selecting the design approach based on which the Data Warehouse is to be implemented, that is, either ‘top-down approach’ or ‘bottom-up approach.’

-- OLAP – Online Analytical Processing
+- OLAP: Online Analytical Processing

-- OLTP – Online Transactional Processing
+- OLTP: Online Transactional Processing

 - The business strategy focuses on the long-term business view and helps to increase the profit for growth.
 The technical strategy requirement is based on user reporting, analysis, hardware selection, development method, testing technique, implementation environment, and user training.

 - When we determined the business and technical strategy, we also need to design the BCP (Disaster Recovery) plan.
 When there is a disaster happen by human or natural, we need to have a plan to recover the data quickly and ensure no data lose.
-Developing the disaster recovery plan is one of the challenging and makes a trust for the organization.
+Developing the disaster recovery plan is one of the challenges and makes a trust for the organization.

 - Once we gathered the data for data warehouse design, we need to make a proper environment setup for development, testing, and production.
 Preferably there should be a separate system for application, database, and separate for reporting/ETL as well.

 - If we have a single environment which designed for all these activities, it could be end-up with issue and data lose.
-For example, when there is an incident occurred in the system, we couldn’t able to navigate and find out the way to fix and it makes it more complex.
+For example, when there is an incident that occurred in the system, we couldn’t able to navigate and find out the way to fix it, and it makes it more complex.

 - When the design of the data warehouse, the engineers designed how and where the data needs to be stored.
 On the same occasion, we should also define the possible way to retrieve the data from the data warehouse.
-Once the source identified, the team can build the logic and create a structure schema view.
+Once the source is identified, the team can build the logic and create a structure schema view.

 Types of Data Model

-There are three types
+There are three types:

 The Three Types of Data Model are mentioned below:

-1. Conceptual: It says WHAT the system contains and it’s designed by business Architects to define the scope for business strategy.
+1. Conceptual: It says WHAT the system contains, and it’s designed by business Architects to define the scope for business strategy.

 3. Physical: This defines HOW the system can be implemented.

-Use of Data Warehouse design
+Use of Data Warehouse Design

 Being a good data warehouse design can be time-consuming when retrieving the data.
 Each step has to follow effectively to make the system a good one.
-It will help the organization to handle the complex types of data and improve productivity based on the trend analysis.
+It will help the organization to handle complex types of data and improve productivity based on the trend analysis.
 So each step in DWH architecture design is important and more conscious in the selection method.
 The organization steps into each flow subsequently and leads to successfully implementing the data warehouse.

-There are few important applications uses of Data Warehouse
+There are few important applications uses of Data Warehouse:

 1. Banking Industry: Most of the banks are using the data warehouse for storing a large amount of transaction data and the ability to retrieve the query data much faster.
-It can be managed like customer data, market trends, reports, analysis, etc.,
+It can be managed like customer data, market trends, reports, analysis, etc.

-2. Finance Industry: It is similar to banking, but the only focus is to improve financial changes by analyzing the customer data
+2. Finance Industry: It is similar to banking, but the only focus is to improve financial changes by analyzing the customer data.

 6. Manufacturing and Distribution Industry: It is most widely used in all industries for storing item information and helps them to predict the demand item for manufacture and sales.
 Analyzing the sold item which gives better decision-making techniques.

-8. Telephone Industry: Telephone industries manage a lot of historical data which helps for making the customer data trend and target to push advertising campaigns.
+8. Telephone Industry: Telephone industries manage a lot of historical data, which helps for making the customer data trend and target to push advertising campaigns.

-Advantages of Data Warehouse
+Advantages and Disadvantages of Data Warehouse

-- Delivers Enhanced Business Intelligence
+- Delivers Enhanced Business Intelligence.

-- Ensures Data Quality and Consistency
+- Ensures Data Quality and Consistency.

-- Saves Time and Money
+- Saves Time and Money.

-- Tracks Historically Intelligent Data
+- Tracks Historically Intelligent Data.

-- Generates high ROI
+- Generates high ROI.

-- Extra Report Work
+- Extra Report Work.

-- Inflexibility and homogenization of data
+- Inflexibility and homogenization of Data.

-- Ownership Concerns
+- Ownership Concerns.

-- Demands for large amounts of resources
+- Demands for Large Amounts of Resources.